cosmic-explorer/ce-it-infrastructure/roster/doc/README.md

 <img src="https://raw.githubusercontent.com/cosmic-explorer/ce-it-infrastructure/master/roster/doc/images/comanage-setup-00350.png" width="275">

-The three enrollment flows are esentially the same, but distinguised by the attributes that they set, as described below.
+The three enrollment flows are essentially the same, but distinguished by the attributes that they set, as described below.

 ### PI/Co-PI Enrollment Attributes